FederatedAI/KubeFATE/docs/tutorials/Build_Two_Parties_FATE_Cluster_in_One_Linux_Machine_with_MiniKube.md

 4. Configure username and password for a images repository/registry after the docker has been installed, please refer to [use image pull secrets](https://github.com/federatedai/KubeFATE/blob/master/docs/Use_image_pull_secrets.md).
 5. Network connectivity to dockerhub or 163 Docker Image Registry, and google gcr.
 6. Setup the global KubeFATE version using in the tutorial and create a folder for the whole tutorial.
-We use KubeFATE v1.8.0 in this tutorial, other versions should be similar.
 ```
-export release_version=v1.8.0 && export kubefate_version=v1.4.4 && cd ~ && mkdir demo && cd demo
+export fate_version=v1.8.0 && export kubefate_version=v1.4.4 && cd ~ && mkdir demo && cd demo
 ```

+Notes:
+ * When talking about KubeFATE version, usually there are 3 notions:
+   * The KubeFATE CLI version, in this tutorial, it is v1.4.4, consider KubeCtl as an example.
+   * The KubeFATE service version, in this tutorial, it is v1.4.4, consider Kubernetes as an example.
+   * The FATE version, in this tutorial, it is v1.8.0, it also means the version of the helm chart of FATE, currently we use this version to tag the KubeFATE GitHub master branch.
-**<font color="red">!!!Note: in this tutorial, the IP of the machine we used is 192.168.100.123.
+ * **<font color="red">In this tutorial, the IP of the machine we used is 192.168.100.123.
 Please change it to your machine's IP in all the following commands and config files.</font></div>**

 # Start Tutorial
 ## Install the dependencies